 Course content

-Geographical Information Systems (GIS) is a computer system designed to collect, manage, edit, analyze and present spatial information.
+Geographical Information Systems (GIS) are computer systems designed to collect, manage, edit, analyze and present spatial information.
 This course introduces the basic concepts and methods in mapping, spatial analysis, and GIS.
 It enables the students to make use of GIS software to study social phenomena.
 It encourages students to think both spatially and critically.

 The following concepts are covered: